RussellShelley/MechaCar_Statistical_Analysis/README.md

 ### Summary

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

   - Total Summary statistics table
     - Looking at the summary for all lots we see that the mean and median are very close.
 This suggests a **normal distribution**.
     - For normally distributed data three standard deviations account for 99.73 percent; and four standard deviations account for 99.994 percent of data.
     - With a SD of 7.9 we would expect the PSI for all coils to fall into a range of 1532 to 1468.
-    -  Variance = The average of the squared differences from the Mean.
     -  **The overall variance is 62.3 which is under the 100 psi threshold.**
 - Summary statistics by lot
     - Lot 1
-        - The low SD and variance suggest all psi values gathered tightly around the mean.
+        - The low SD and variance suggest all psi values gathered tightly around the mean. **Variance within guideline**
     - Lot 2
-        - Slightly higher SD and larger variance suggest this lot is more spread out than Lot 1 but still well within guidelines.
+        - Slightly higher SD and larger variance suggest this lot is more spread out than Lot 1 but still well within guidelines. **Variance within guideline**
     - Lot 3
         - **This lot has a variance of 170 psi which is greater than our accepted limit.
 This batch of coils, when looked at alone, fail.**
         - The SD shows us that these are spread out further from the mean.